Many or all companies we feature compensate us. Compensation and editorial

 Federal student loans in California

-We recommend starting with federal loans if you are considering borrowing money for school.
-Federal loans offer benefits not available through private lenders, such as:
+We recommend starting with federal loans if you’re considering borrowing money for school.
+Federal loans offer benefits not available through private lenders, such as fixed rates, more repayment options, including income-based, and loan forgiveness for eligible borrowers.

 Types of federal loans

-There are several types of federal student loans available to borrowers throughout the U.S., including those studying in California:
+Several types of federal student loans are available to borrowers throughout the U.S., including those studying in California:

 • Direct Subsidized Loans: These loans are available to undergraduates with financial need.
 The Department of Education pays interest on these loans while you’re in school, for six months after you leave school, and during deferment.